 In the name of the Trinity, Creator, Redeemer and Spirit may I speak in love.

 As today is Trinity Sunday we're going to explore what many people find a difficult Christian doctrine.
 The Holy Trinity cansometimes confuse people so today's sermon is a bit meatier, slightly longer, a little voyage if you like.
-The Trinity is God often described as three persons – the Three in One and One in Three.”
-You could say its about aspects or parts of God.
+The Trinity is God - often described as three persons – “the Three in One and One in Three.”
+You could say it’s about aspects or parts of God.
 Most of all the Trinity is concerned with how we see God, how we perceive and then relate to the divine mystery which is God.

 First I want us to quickly identify as many names for God we can think of.
 Call some out.
 As humans naming helps us to understand God.